usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/DITAP Participant Guide Module 3.md

 ---

-8. ### Activity: Scenario Discussion (20-30 minutes)
+8. ### Activity: Scenario discussion (20-30 minutes)

 * **Purpose**: This scenario helps you to think about how you would apply the fairness and equity concepts in a hypothetical situation.
 * **Expected Outcomes**: You will be able to apply these concepts more broadly in real world situations, ensuring fairness, equity, and support for matching vendors to your project.

   **Notes:**
   (*next steps, takeaways, questions, etc.*)

 ---

-9. ### Activity: Drafting a Statement of Objectives (SOO) for Agile Services (30-45 minutes)
+9. ### Activity: Drafting a Statement of Objectives (SOO) for Agile services (30-45 minutes)

 * **Purpose:** To gain hands-on experience drafting a concise and focused SOO
-* **Expected Outcomes:** Learners will write a tight, concise SOO that focuses on clear, measurable results that will demonstrate project outcomes.
+* **Expected Outcomes:** You will write a tight, concise SOO that focuses on clear, measurable results that will demonstrate project outcomes.
 They will involve contracting early in the process to ensure alignment.

   **Notes:**
   (*next steps, takeaways, questions, etc.*)

 ---

-10. ### Discussion: Outcome-Based vs Personnel \- Focused Criteria (15 minutes)
+10. ### Discussion: Outcome-Based vs personnel \- focused criteria (15 minutes)

 * **Purpose**: To apply what you have learned with respect to key personnel standards
-* **Expected Outcomes:** Learners will be able to refine their approach to KP in real-world situations, establishing outcome-based criteria
+* **Expected Outcomes:** You will be able to refine your approach to KP in real-world situations, establishing outcome-based criteria.

   **Notes:**
   (*next steps, takeaways, questions, etc.*)

 ---

-11. ### Discussion: Applying AI Data Analysis to Acquisition Planning (10 minutes)
+11. ### Discussion: Applying AI data analysis to acquisition planning (10 minutes)

 * **Purpose**: Apply what you have learned about using AI for data analysis
-* **Expected Outcomes**: Learners will be able to use AI to perform better analyses or predictions in acquisition planning.
+* **Expected Outcomes**: You will be able to use AI to perform better analyses or predictions in acquisition planning.

   **Notes:**
   (*next steps, takeaways, questions, etc.*)